arielf/weight-loss/HOWTO.md

 One you have Ubuntu on Windows you just install all the prerequisites. e.g. in a terminal:

->    sudo apt-get install make r-base r-cran-ggplot2 vowpal-wabbit git
+>    sudo apt-get install make r-base r-base-core r-cran-ggplot2 vowpal-wabbit git

 Then, using git, you clone the repository: